ezored/ezored/README.md

 If you don't will use djinni in your project, ignore **djinni** section, because some people prefer create the bridge files manually.

+## Clang tools

+Ezored has support for **clang-format** tool and **"clang"** command is available.

+To format all supported files, run the following command:
+> python make.py clang format

+You will see the list of formatted files.

+If you don't have **clang-format** installed and in your **path**, you will be notified with an error.

 ## Projects:

 We have some samples inside "projects" folder.